 To meet the never-ending global demand of granite, Indian granite industry has reformed by leaps and bounds.
 This eventually made Indian granite easily accessible and available to international buyers.

-While the export sector is known to observe major upheaval in the last two decades, granite manufacturing in India has also become much more efficient and hi-tech with the introduction of cutting-edge tools and machinery.
+While the export sector is known to observe major upheaval in the last two decades, granite processing and granite manufacturing in India has also become much more efficient and hi-tech with the introduction of cutting-edge tools and machinery.

 Let’s have a look how exactly granite is manufactured and processed in India today.